magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/troubleshooting/index.md

 You can install higher versions of OpenSSL with [Homebrew] on OSX, [Chocolatey] on Windows, or your Linux distribution's package manager.

-If you're running Linux, machine make sure that `libnss3-tools` (or whatever the equivalent is) is installed on your system.
+If you're running Linux, make sure that `libnss3-tools` (or whatever the equivalent is) is installed on your system.
 Further information provided in [this section of the devcert readme][].

 Some users have suggested deleting the `devcert` folder to trigger certificate regeneration.